rochelleterman/PS239T/Syllabus.md

 * R and RStudio (latest versions)
 * A scientific Python distribution including Python, iPython and iPython notebooks, and major packages.

+This requires a computer that can handle all this software.
+Almost any mac will do the job.

 See [Install.md](Install.md) for more information.

 ####Books and Other Resources